 The "Newly Refurbished" Spirit of Niugini Liveaboard - A Floating Nightmare!

 I had been to Tawali once before and I was impressed that anyone could build such a beautiful resort in such a remote area.
-Between the good impression and the hype promoting this trip I was excited beyond words about finally diving this area of PNG.
-I also found a review on Scuba Board that gave the boat rave reviews (dated January 2008), but I later learned that it had to have been written by someone tied to the boat owners, because the boat was in or headed to dry dock at that time and not available for charter in this area until our trip in October 2008.
+Between the good impression and the hype promoting this trip by the travel agent group leader, I was excited beyond words about finally diving this area of PNG.
+I also found a review on Scuba Board that gave the boat rave reviews (dated January 2008), but I later learned that it had to have been written by someone tied to the boat owners.
+The boat was in or headed to dry dock at that time and was not available for charter in this area until our trip in October 2008.

 The boat doesn't look bad from the outside, but there was nothing good about this boat.